Antisemitism in Christianity: Papal restrictions and persecution of Jews

+Forced conversions and expulsions: Some popes supported or initiated forced conversions and expulsions of Jews.
+For example, Pope Pius V expelled Jews from the Papal States in 1569, with the exception of Rome and Ancona.
+In 1593 Pope Clement VIII expelled the Jews from the Papal States with the bull, Caeca et Obdurata Hebraeorum perfidia (meaning The blind and obdurate perfidy of the Hebrews) Pope Innocent III in 1201 authorized the forced baptism of Jews in southern France, declaring that those who had been forcibly baptized must remain Christian.

+Restrictions on Jewish economic activities: Various popes imposed restrictions on Jewish economic activities, limiting their professions and ability to own property.
+In 1555 Pope Paul IV, in his bull Cum nimis absurdum, prohibited Jews from engaging in most professions, restricting them primarily to moneylending and selling second-hand goods.
+This bull also forbade Jews from owning real estate and limited them to one synagogue per city.
+Previously the Fourth Lateran Council, sought "to protect the Christians against cruel oppression by the Jews", who extort Christians with "oppressive and immoderate" interest rates.

+Antisemitism

 Antisemitism in popular European Christian culture escalated beginning in the 13th century.
 Blood libels and host desecration drew popular attention and led to many cases of persecution against Jews.
 Many believed Jews poisoned wells to cause plagues.
-In the case of blood libel it was widely believed that the Jews would kill a child before Easter and needed Christian blood to bake matzo.
-Throughout history if a Christian child was murdered accusations of blood libel would arise no matter how small the Jewish population.
-The Church often added to the fire by portraying the dead child as a martyr who had been tortured and child had powers like Jesus was believed to.
-Sometimes the children were even made into Saints.
+In the case of blood libel, it was widely believed that the Jews would kill a child before Easter and needed Christian blood to bake matzo.
+Throughout history, if a Christian child was murdered accusations of blood libel would arise no matter how small the Jewish population.
+The Church often added to the fire by portraying the dead child as a martyr who had been tortured, and who had powers like Jesus was believed to.
+Sometimes the children were even made into saints.
 Antisemitic imagery such as Judensau and Ecclesia et Synagoga recurred in Christian art and architecture.
-Anti-Jewish Easter holiday customs such as the Burning of Judas continue to present time.
+Anti-Jewish Easter holiday customs such as the Burning of Judas continue to the present time.